Police: Arizona crash that killed 2 cyclists likely accident

 “There is no indication that his was an intentional act or anything but an isolated incident,” Rodriguez said.

+The document said the driver told officers “he let off the gas and regained steering control, then turned left and stopped in the middle of the bridge.”

+It said reconstruction of the collision determined when Quintana entered the bike lane he also struck the concrete barrier that separates the roadway from a sidewalk, leaving black tire marks halfway up the wall and striking several cyclists.

-The department was still waiting for the results of a blood test acquired with a warrant that would show whether the driver was impaired.
+The department was waiting for results of a blood test acquired with a warrant that would show whether the driver was impaired.
+Quintana-Lujan told officer he shared a marijuana cigarette the night before, according to the document.

 Quintana-Lujan was booked into Maricopa County Jail on Sunday on suspicion of two counts of manslaughter, three counts of aggravated assault, 18 counts of endangerment and two counts of causing serious injury or death by a moving violation.